braaannigan/braaannigan.github.io/_posts/2016-08-08-matlab_animations.markdown

 end

-vid = VideoWriter('anim_name'); %Create video object and set output name
+%Then open the video object and run the plot loop vid = VideoWriter('anim_name'); %Create video object and set output name

 vid.Quality = 70; %Runs from 0 (lowest quality) to 100 (highest quality)